shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 ### Optional

 - **Domain Services:** if you plan to domain join the session hosts, ensure Active Directory Domain Services or Entra Domain Services is available in your enviroment and that you are synchronizing the required objects.
 AD Sites & Services should be configured for the address space of your Azure virtual network if you are extending your on-premises Active Directory infrastruture into the cloud.
-- **Disk Encryption:** the "encryption at host" feature is deployed on the virtual machines to meet Zero Trust compliance.
+- **Disk Encryption:** the "encryption at host" feature should be deployed on the virtual machines to meet Zero Trust compliance.
 This feature is not enabled in your Azure subscription by default and must be manually enabled.
 Use the following steps to enable the feature: [Enable Encryption at Host](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal).
 - **DNS:** There are several DNS requirements:
   - If you plan to domain join the sessions hosts, you must configure your subnets to resolve the Domain SRV records for domain location services to function.
 This is normally accomplished by configuring custom DNS settings on your AVD session host Virtual Networks to point to the Domain Controllers or using a DNS resolver that can resolve the internal domain records.
   - In order to use private links and disable public access to storage accounts, key vaults, and other PaaS resources (in accordance with Zero Trust Guidance), you must ensure that the following private DNS zones are also resolvable from the session host Virtual Networks: